SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     Contract](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/3a402c5cf6a74bc1a1de080b2a7c6978.html):
     Rules for the RAP BO provider and consumer implementation to ensure consistency and reliability
+-   The [Authorization Checks](25_Authorization_Checks.md) cheat sheet includes high-level information and provides links on authorization control in RAP.

 <p align="right"><a href="#top">⬆️ back to top</a></p>